infojunkie/musicxml-midi/README.md

 - `curl -sSf -F"jq=.[] |= {groove,description,timeSignature}" http://localhost:3000/grooves.json`

 # Other operations
+- Convert a MIDI file to a timemap JSON file: `./src/js/midi-timemap.js song.mid > song.timemap.json`
-- Scrape MusicXML examples from the official site: `./src/js/musicxml-examples --output=./test/data/examples`
+- Scrape MusicXML examples from the official site: `./src/js/musicxml-examples.js --output=./test/data/examples`
-- Convert MMA grooves to MusicXML: `./src/js/musicxml-grooves --output=./test/data/grooves`
+- Convert MMA grooves to MusicXML: `./src/js/musicxml-grooves.js --output=./test/data/grooves`
+- Convert MIDI to JSON and back: `./src/js/midi-json.js < source.mid | jq [..] | ./src/js/midi-json.js > target.mid`

 # Theory of operation
 This converter aims to create a valid MMA accompaniment script out of a MusicXML score.
 The MMA script is then converted to MIDI using the bundled `mma` tool.
 To accomplish this, the converter expects to find the following information in the sheet: